 Grand-Place is also home to various events (Brussels Christmas Market or Brussels Flower Carpet, to mention just a few).
 It’s also always nicely lit at night and often there are music and light shows in the evening as well.
 So it’s nice to stay nearby and visit here a few times, also when the day tourists leave.

 In addition, staying close to the Central Station in Brussels saves you headaches about airport transfers.
 You can just take a direct train – the fastest and most convenient way to get from the airport to the city.

 And finally, this location is also great if you are planning day trips to Antwerp, Bruges, Ghent, or other cities in Belgium.
 With direct train connections from Brussels Central Station, you will be able to make the most of your days without having to waste extra time for the commute.

 TIP: Using the map below, you can compare all hotels and accommodations in the center of Brussels.
-Simply insert your travel dates and group size, and you’ll see all the best deals available at this moment.
+Simply insert your travel dates and group size, and you’ll see some of the best deals available at this moment.
 This map compares all the prices across various websites and shows the best options.
 Take a look!

 Or read on for our personal suggestions for the best hotels in this area and more info on other great neighborhoods to stay in Brussels.

 Here is our hand-picked selection of the best-rated hotels in the heart of Brussels city center.
 There are SO MANY hotels in this area, so it’s not easy to pick the ‘best’.
 Below, we only feature really well-located and best-rated hotels, one per budget category.
 Take a look!